Author: Bob Brown

 Page Numbers: 6

-Large and small aircraft UAS activity within that company is extensive.
-Its small UAS is called the Skate and is designed by a team in Cambridge, Massachusetts, in conjunction with the Massachusetts Institute of Technology.
+Large and small UAS activity within that company is extensive.
+Its small UAS is called the Skate and was designed by a team in Cambridge, Massachusetts, in conjunction with the Massachusetts Institute of Technology.
 A couple of great modelers are on that team.
 It was neat to see a simple model developed into a sophisticated aircraft.
-A working relationship between Aurora Flight Sciences officials and the AMA’s Education department was created.
+A working relationship between Aurora Flight Sciences officials and the AMA Education department was created.
 Some new and exciting things will soon be offered.

-Considering all of the facets that are included in model aviation, it can be hard for our members to understand that everyone involved is entitled to fun and enjoyment of the hobby.
-If you have not viewed our video pertaining to how we perceive ourselves, please look at it at http://bit.ly/17WtgJx.
+Considering all of the facets that are included in model aviation, it can be hard for our members to understand that everyone involved is entitled to the fun and enjoyment of the hobby.
+If you have not viewed our video about how we perceive ourselves, please look at it at www.modelaircraft.org/techvideo.

 New Year, New Challenges

 The new year will present several challenges to the AMA.
-Unless there is a drastic change of philosophy, the situation with the FAA should reach a positive resolution.
-The Academy should be a key in helping the FAA with sUAS issues.
+Unless there is a drastic change of philosophy, the situation with the FAA will reach a positive resolution.
+The Academy will be key in helping the FAA with sUAS issues.
 Personal privacy will be a formidable topic and will require considerable effort to reach agreement with the government.
 It is somewhat unfortunate that politicians are creating additional laws when those already in place are sufficient.

-The Executive Council is in the process of updating the AMA Bylaws.
+The Executive Council (EC) is in the process of updating the AMA bylaws.

 An event to recognize all forms of modeling is being planned for summer 2014.
 This will lead to the largest modeling event in the world.

-The AMA council and staff are working in an innovative, positive direction!
+The EC and AMA staff are working in an innovative, positive direction!
 Enjoy 2014 and fly safely!